Paulmayock/rock-paper-scissors-lizard-spock/README.md

 - CSS

-Unfortunately an error was received when passing the CSS through CSS validator
+No errors were received when passing the CSS through CSS validator

 ![CSS](docs/CSS.png)